LAAT DE KINDEREN TOT MIJ KOMEN, ZO SPRAK DE HEER

 Nu volgt een stukje informatie over het nog steeds voortdurende gevecht om kinderen, eentje dat handelt over de USA, met veel nuttige verwijzingen.
 Vergeet daarbij de rest van de wereld niet waar ook katholiek en protestant hebben huisgehouden, Canada, Australië of bijvoorbeeld het Spanje onder Franco, Chili en Argentinië.

 Als kanttekening nog dit.
 Palestijnse kindertjes, er zitten zelfs christelijke onder, zijn een geval apart.
 Hun behandeling dienen we aan Israël over te laten.
-Een land waar andere normen en waarden heersen en deze hebben wij zelfs maar te respecteren.
+Een land waar andere normen en waarden heersen en deze hebben wij zonder morren maar te respecteren.
 Gelukkig begrijpt dat inmiddels ieder kind.
 Onze handen worden steeds schoner voor wat de joden betreft en zo hoort het, tot wederzijds profijt.

 The surreal spectacle of thousands of little children — including toddlers and even infants — torn from their parents’ arms and jailed like animals in cages by US immigration authorities has rightfully shocked the world’s conscience.
 It has left many Americans asking, “what have we become?”